-Plot details of the yet-to-be-filmed series 13 remain unknown, though Chibnall has revealed that clues about what to expect are present in the series 12 finale if you know where to find them – and apparently the plan for the next series is “big” and “ambitious.”
+Specific plot details of series 13 remain unknown, though Chibnall has revealed that clues about what to expect are present in the series 12 finale if you know where to find them – and apparently the plan for the next series is “big” and “ambitious.”

 “We are already planning the stories,” Chibnall said.
-“You’ll realize there are some stories we’re already setting in train for next series.
+“You’ll realise there are some stories we’re already setting in train for next series.
 We have very big, ambitious plans for our third series together.”

-Presumably, if Jodie Whittaker is leaving then the major storyline will be the build-up to the Doctor’s exit, with the Time Lord facing a chilling new threat as she builds to her final adventure.
+Presumably, with Jodie Whittaker leaving, then the major storyline will be the build-up to the Doctor’s exit, with the Time Lord facing a chilling new threat as she builds to her final adventure.